Kerakat: Rail

 Kirakat railway station is a small railway station which belongs to the North Eastern Railway.
-Kerakat railway station is one of the railway station on the Aunrihar-Kerakat-Jaunpur Line section.
+Kerakat railway station is one of the railway stations on the Aunrihar-Kerakat-Jaunpur Line section.
 The station is situated 0.7 kilometres (0.43 mi) north side from Kerakat Main Market.
 The station falls under the administration of Varanasi division, North Eastern Railway zone.
 The station Code is KCT.
 Many passenger trains, including expresses, stop at the station.
 Neighbourhood stations are Dobhi and Gangauli.
 The closest major station are Jaunpur Junction Railway Station, Varanasi Junction and Aunrihar Junction.

 Road

 Driving distance from Kerakat to the District headquarters Jaunpur is 30 km.
 Kerakat is also well connected by road to Varanasi, Azamgarh, Ghazipur and other cities of Uttar Pradesh.

 A 4-lane highway has been proposed linking Varanasi to Ayodhya which will pass through Kerakat and Shahganj tehsil of Jaunpur.

 Air

 The closest major airport to Kerakat is Lal Bahadur Shastri Airport at Varanasi, 31 km by road.
 Another nearby airport is Azamgarh Airport.